-Coral Triangle Regional Ocean Modeling System
+Coral Triangle Regional Ocean Modeling System (CT-ROMS)

 The long-term goal of this project is to examine how oceanographic conditions shape benthic marine ecosystems in the Coral Triangle, and to determine how changes in these conditions will influence those ecosystems in the 21st Century.
 During this first phase of the project, our immediate goal is to examine how spatial and temporal patterns of coral bleaching within the Coral Triangle will change over the 21st Century, with a better understanding of the physical and biological mechanisms driving those changes.